Squalius-cephalus/silakka44/README.md

 # Silakka44

-Silakka44 is 44-key column staggered split keyboard.
+Silakka44 is a RP2040 based 44-key column staggered split keyboard.
 PCB uses hotswap sockets.
+Design is inpired from REVIUNG41 and Corne keyboards.

 PCB is designed for MX style key switches.
 Current top plate only supports MX style switches.
 5-pin switches is supported.